About ExpressRoute Direct

 - Massive Data Ingestion into services like Storage and Cosmos DB

-- Physical isolation for industries that are regulated and required dedicated and isolated connectivity like: Banking, Government, and retail
+- Physical isolation for industries that are regulated and require dedicated and isolated connectivity like: Banking, Government, and Retail

 - Granular control of circuit distribution based on business unit

 Onboard to ExpressRoute Direct